top of page

 One last reason why I feel it is important to keep having conversations and processing our uncomfortable sensations ...

-A few year ago, my closest friend was diagnosed with Motor Neuron disease.
+A few years ago, my closest friend was diagnosed with Motor Neuron Disease.
 I was blessed to be with her at her passing and we had 16-months of the most intense and beautiful experiences amongst the pain and suffering while she was living with MND.
 We didn't live in denial, distractration, wishful-thinking or bargaining.
 It was a blessing to live fully present in this beautiful opportunity of being fully present to our love, relationship and the reality of the situation.
 Our relationship reached new depths, a more beautiful authentic relationship with acceptance, richness, gratitude, deep love and connection.
 Had she passed away suddenly, I would have been in shock, so much would have been unsaid, I would not have had the opportunity to go to such beautiful depths within a human relationship.
 We had time to prepare together, discuss what was the most important things in life are... and plan her transitioning.

 I relate this experience to the ecological and climate crisis.
 We have a finite amount of time to really live our lives, prepare for more challenges, and attempt to mitigate the consequences by our actions buying time to find possible solutions.
 We are gifted with the scientific projections; an opportunity to live like never before, heart-felt, with purpose, gratitude, acceptance, beauty, joy, deeper more meaningful relationships with self, others and our planet.